Insurance FAQs

 This is when the amount you are insured for on your Certificate of Insurance is below what it would cost to replace or rebuild.
 According to the Insurance Council of Australia, your property is considered to be underinsured if your insured amount covers less than 90% of the cost to rebuild.

 For example, if your home is insured for $200,000, but it will cost $300,000 to rebuild it, you may not receive enough money from your insurance company to rebuild.
-Our smart calculators provide you options to help you work out how much you should insure your property for.
+Our smart calculators provide you options to help you work out how much you could insure your property for.

 What is over-insurance?